 AE33 aethalometer which was re-designed for aircraft measurements.
-The measurement and operational principle is identical to the commercial AE33 (Drinovec et al., 2015), but the AE33 AVIO model deploys a more powerful internal pump to ensure a constant flow $(4 \ l \cdot min^{-1})$ with changing pressure.
+The measurement and operational principle is identical to the commercial AE33 (Drinovec et al., 2015), but the AE33 AVIO model deploys a more powerful internal pump to ensure a constant flow (4 Lmin-1) with changing pressure.
 Aethalometer measurements were performed at 1 s resolution.

 Particulate matter (PM) mass concentration was obtained using an aerosol optical particle counter (OPC) (GRIMM Spectrometer, model 1129-Sky-OPC).
-Particle number concentration was measured in 31 size bins at 6 s and at a flow rate of 1.2 $h \min^{-1}$ for particles with size diameter from 0.25 to 22 use.
-The software instrument provides PM mass concentration
+Particle number concentration was measured in 31 size bins at 6 s and at a flow rate of 1.2 $\rm Lmin^{-1}$ , for particles with size diameter from 0.25 to 32 $\mu m$ .
+The software instrument provides PM mass concentration, which is calculated assuming a constant particle density.
+Total particle number concentration was measured at 1 s by means of a water-base condensation particle counter (TSI WCPC, model 3788) at a flow rate of 0.6 $\rm Lmin^{-1}$ ).
+The instrument provides size range down to 5 $\rm nm$ and measured concentration range up to 2.5 $\cdot$ 10 # cm-3.

-275 $1 \cdot \min^{-1}$, for particles with size diameter from 0.25 to 32 μ m.
-The software instrument provides PM mass concentration,